William Roy Cousins

-William Roy Cousins was a Texas Democratic politician and a member of the Texas Senate from 1913 and 1934.
+William Roy Cousins was a Texas Democratic politician and a member of the Texas Senate.
 He also served as a school superintendent before becoming a county magistrate judge.
 He left the bench and entered into private practice in 1934 and worked as an attorney until his death in 1976.

 Family

-Cousins had two sons, Wilfred Roy Cousins (who would eventually succeed him as a state senator) and Weldon Cousins, who served the state of Louisiana as an assistant Attorney General.
+Cousins had two sons, Wilfred Roy Cousins, who would eventually succeed him as a state senator, and Weldon Cousins, who served the state of Louisiana as an assistant attorney general.

 Political career

 Texas Senate

 Cousins served in the Senate of Texas for 24 years, representing Beaumont and Jefferson Counties.

 Among his numerous legislative achievements included the first medical practice act passed in the state of Texas, as well as the creation of the Stephen F. Austin State University in Nacogdoches, Texas, one of four independent public universities in Texas.
 He also authored and sponsored the bill which authorized the building of the Rainbow Bridge (originally named the Port Arthur-Orange Bridge) between Orange County and Port Arthur.